-Hotel Review • United States • Arizona • Scottsdale
+Hotel Review • North America • United States • Arizona • Scottsdale

-Kimpton Miralina Paradise Valley Review: A Fresh Take on Desert Living in Scottsdale
+A Fresh Take on Desert Living at Kimpton Miralina in Paradise Valley

 A review of Kimpton Miralina in Paradise Valley, Arizona, featuring Baja-Sonoran dining, expansive Canyon Pools, spa treatments, stargazing installations, and renovated desert-inspired rooms near Old Town Scottsdale.